FrancescoConso/EGAXmas/README.md

 # EGAXmas
 A Processing sketch I did in 2019.
+Full description pending.